Are you looking for information about offers, devices or your account?

 We also give customers in each of our markets access to channels to raise concerns.

-We recognise the important role of civil society advocacy.
+We recognise the importance of stakeholder engagement for our human rights programme.
 We value constructive dialogue with civil society, including human rights defenders, to advance respect for human rights.
-We also partner with civil society on research such as our work with Access Now on artificial intelligence and Human Rights.

 Discover more about human rights at Vodafone